-Time and Date 10:00 a.m., local time, on Wednesday, May 12, 2010.
-Place Balboa Bay Club & Resort, 1221 West Coast Highway, Newport Beach, California.
+Time and Date 10:00 a.m., local time, on Friday, May 13, 2011.
+Place The Balboa Bay Club & Resort, 1221 West Coast Highway, Newport Beach, California.
 Items of Business (1) Elect directors for a one-year term.
-The director nominees, all of whom are currently directors, are: James G. Brocksmith Jr., Donald E. Felsinger, Wilford D. Godbold Jr., William D. Jones, William G. Ouchi, Carlos Ruiz, William C. Rusnack, William P. Rutledge, Lynn Schenk and Neal E. Schmale.
+The director nominees, all of whom are currently directors, are: Alan L. Boeckmann, James G. Brocksmith Jr., Donald E. Felsinger, Wilford D. Godbold Jr., William D. Jones, William G. Ouchi, Carlos Ruiz, William C. Rusnack, William P. Rutledge, Lynn Schenk, Neal E. Schmale and Luis M. Téllez.
 (2) Ratify independent registered public accounting firm.
-(3) Vote on a shareholder proposal, if properly presented at the meeting.
-(4) Consider other matters that may properly come before the meeting.
-Adjournments and Postponements The items of business to be considered at the Annual Meeting may be considered at the meeting or at any adjournment or postponement of the meeting.
-Record Date You are entitled to vote only if you were a Sempra Energy shareholder at the close of business on March 15, 2010.
-Meeting Admission You are entitled to attend the Annual Meeting only if you were a Sempra Energy shareholder at the close of business on March 15, 2010 or you hold a valid proxy to vote at the meeting.
+(3) Advisory vote on executive compensation.
+(4) Advisory vote on the frequency of advisory votes on executive compensation.
+(5) Vote on three shareholder proposals, if properly presented at the meeting.
+Adjournments and Postponements (6) Consider other matters that may properly come before the meeting.
+The items of business to be considered at the Annual Meeting may be considered at the meeting or at any adjournment or postponement of the meeting.
+Record Date You are entitled to vote only if you were a Sempra Energy shareholder at the close of business on March 16, 2011.
+Meeting Admission You are entitled to attend the Annual Meeting only if you were a Sempra Energy shareholder at the close of business on March 16, 2011 or you hold a valid proxy to vote at the meeting.
 You should be prepared to present photo identification to be admitted to the meeting.
-If you are a shareholder of record or hold shares through our Direct Registration Plan or Employee Savings Plans, an admission ticket is included as part of your notice of Internet availability of proxy materials or proxy card.
+If you are a shareholder of record or hold shares through our Direct Stock Purchase Plan or Employee Savings Plans, an admission ticket is included as part of your notice of Internet availability of proxy materials or proxy card.
 If you plan to attend the meeting, please bring the admission ticket with you.
 If you do not bring the admission ticket, your name must be verified against our list of registered shareholders and plan participants.
-If your shares are not registered in your name but are held in "street name" through a bank, broker or other nominee, you must provide proof of beneficial ownership at the record date such as your most recent account statement prior to March 15, 2010, a copy of the voting instruction card provided by your nominee, or other similar evidence of share ownership.
+If your shares are not registered in your name but are held in "street name" through a bank, broker or other nominee, you must provide proof of beneficial ownership at the record date such as your most recent account statement prior to March 16, 2011, a copy of the voting instruction card provided by your nominee, or other similar evidence of share ownership.
 The meeting will begin promptly at 10:00 a.m., local time.
 Check-in will begin at 9:00 a.m. and you should allow ample time for check-in procedures.
 Voting Your vote is important.
 Whether or not you plan to attend the Annual Meeting, we encourage you to read this proxy statement and promptly vote your shares.
-You may vote by completing, signing and dating the enclosed proxy or voting instruction card and returning it in the enclosed envelope or by telephone or the Internet.
-For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers-How You Can Vote" beginning on page 4 and to the instructions on your proxy or voting instruction card.
+You may vote by completing, signing and dating the enclosed proxy or voting instruction card and returning it in the enclosed envelope, or by telephone or the Internet.
+For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers - How You Can Vote" beginning on page 4 and to the instructions on your proxy or voting instruction card.

-This Notice of Annual Meeting and Proxy Statement, the accompanying form of proxy or voting instruction card and our annual report to shareholders are being provided to shareholders beginning March 29, 2010.
+This Notice of Annual Meeting and Proxy Statement, the accompanying form of proxy or voting instruction card and our Annual Report to Shareholders are being provided to shareholders beginning March 29, 2011.
 You can also view these documents on the Internet at www.amstock.com/ProxyServices/Sempra.